-If you're looking for an authentic Carne Asada recipe - this is it!
+If you’re looking for an authentic Carne Asada recipe – this is it!
 Grilled Carne Asada tastes better and looks more beautiful than it has a right to, if you judge a meal by the amount of effort it takes.
-And it's a sensory pleasure before it even touches the grill!
+I love serving this at backyard barbecues, for game day get-togethers, or even on a warm weeknight when the sun’s still up and nobody wants to be stuck inside.
+It’s the kind of dish that turns any occasion into a celebration.

 As you squeeze fresh orange, lime and lemon juices for the marinade, then whisk in cilantro, garlic and jalapeño, the aroma that floats up to your nose is nothing short of heavenly.
-Then the steak cooks hot and fast, on your table in about 20 minutes, complete with gorgeous grill marks and a perfectly pink and tender interior.
+It’s a sensory pleasure before it even touches the grill!
+The steak cooks hot and fast, on your table in about 20 minutes, complete with gorgeous grill marks and a perfectly pink and tender interior.
+When I take a bite, I’m instantly reminded of the best taco stands I’ve visited in Mexico.

 Ingredients You Need to Make Carne Asada